 Now that you understand the simplest form of animation, let's go a step further and bring film into the picture.

 With the creation of film and photography, drawings on paper could be photographed in a specific sequence using film.
 Then, the film could be played back in sequence or flipped from one scene to the next, which creates the illusion of the moving image.

-Watch How animation was done in the 1930s to learn how animation was created using film:
+Watch this next video to learn how animation was created using film.